 - 25 2018).
 This movement is proposed to be imposed by the northward propagation of the North Atlantic rifting during the Triassic-Early Cretaceous period (Olivet, 1996; Stampfli et al., 2001; Handy et al., 2010; Barnett-Moore et al., 2016; Nirrengarten et al., 2018).
-Although all of the proposed reconstructions agree on the amplitude and kinematics of a 400-500 km left-lateral strike-slip motion between Europe and Iberia after the Variscan orogeny, its precise timing and spatial partitioning is debated and remains unresolved so far (e.g., Vissers and Meijer, 2012; Barnett-Moore et al., 2016).
-Because of the lack of geological - 30 constraints, such a large strike-slip displacement has been supposedly exported along the North Pyrenean Fault (Fig. 1a) (e.g., Choukroune and Mattauer, 1978; Debroas, 1987, 1990; Lagabrielle et al., 2010; Jammes et al., 2009).
+If all of the proposed reconstructions agree on the amplitude and kinematics of a 400-500 km left-lateral strike-slip motion between Europe and Iberia after the Variscan orogeny, its precise timing and spatial partitioning is debated and remains unresolved so far (e.g., Vissers and Meijer, 2012; Barnett-Moore et al., 2016).
+Because of the lack of constraints, these - discussions are often exported onshore along the so-called North-Pyrenean Fault supposedly accommodating this pre-orogenic Europe-Iberia displacement (Fig. 1A) (e.g., Choukroune and Mattauer, 1978; Debroas, 1987, 1990; Lagabrielle et al., 2010; Jammes et al., 2009).
 Here again, former studies were not conclusive so there are currently no firm geological constraints nor geophysical evidence across the Pyrenees to argue for significant transcurrent deformation during the Jurassic or the Cretaceous (Olivet, 1996; Masini et al., 2014; Canérot, 2016; Chevrot et al., 2018).
-Other studies have suggested that this conclusion might hold true back to the Permian based on local geological evidence from the western Pyrenees (Saspiturry et al., 2019).

-An alternative scenario has recently emerged (Tugend et al., 2015; Nirrengarten et al., 2018; Tavani et al., 2018), proposing a spatiotemporal partitioning of the deformation in a wider deformation corridor than the single Pyrenean belt.
-It suggests that the transcurrent deformation that results from the eastwards movement of Iberia occurred mainly during the Late Jurassic-Early Cretaceous in Northern Iberia along a hundred-kilometer scale pull-part or en-echelon rift basins formed by the NW-SE-
+Other studies have suggested that this conclusion might hold true back to the Permian based on local geological evidence from the western Pyrenees (Saspiturry et al., 2019). - 35 hold true back to the Permian based on local geological evidence from the western Pyrenees (Saspiturry et al., 2019).
+An alternative scenario has recently emerged, proposing a spatiotemporal partitioning of the deformation in a wider deformation corridor than the single Pyrenean belt.
+It suggests that the major strike-slip movement required to accommodate the eastwards movement of Iberia first occurred during the Late Jurassic-Early Cretaceous in northern Iberia along the NW-SE-trending Iberian massifs (Tugend et al., 2015; Nirrengarten et al., 2018).
+Indeed, several extensional basins with major - 40 subsidence have already been recognized along these massifs (Asturian, Cameros, Maestrat, Columbrets rift basins; Fig. 1B) (Tugend et al., 2015; Tavani et al., 2018; Aldega et al., 2019; Aurell et al., 2019) that are understood as a hundred-kilometer scale pull-part or en-echelon rift basins formed in a trans-tensional setting.

-40 trending Iberian Massifs.
-Indeed, along these massifs, several extensional basins recorded major subsidence and strike-slip deformation during the Late Permian to middle Cretaceous time interval (Alvaro et al., 1979; Salas et al., 2001; Aldega et al., 2019; Aurell et al., 2019; Soto et al., 2019).
-However, no geological evidence for lithosphere-scale strike-slip movements is yet clearly defined in the intra-Iberian basins.

 These basins separate the Ebro continental block from the greater Iberia to the south.
 Ebro is delimited to the north by the Pyrenean system.
-Extension then migrated and localized to the north (Rat et al., 2019) leading to oceanic spreading in the Bay of Biscay and hyper-extension in the Pyrenean rift basins (Jammes et al., 2009; Lagabrielle et al., 2010; Mouthereau et al., 2014; Tugend et al., 2014, 2015).
+Extension then migrated and localized to the north (Rat et al., 2019) leading to oceanic spreading in the Bay of Biscay and hyper-extension in the Pyrenean rift - basins (Jammes et al., 2009; Lagabrielle et al., 2010; Mouthereau et al., 2014; Tugend et al., 2014, 2015).
+Although there are growing pieces of evidence in support of the major role played by intra-Iberia strike-slip deformation, no geological evidence for lithosphere-scale strike-slip movements is yet clearly defined.

-Moreover, the contribution of pre-Late Jurassic/Early Cretaceous extension phases might have been substantial to the overall crustal attenuation and movements of Iberia (Fig. 1a) (Fernández, 2019; Soto et al., 2019).
+Moreover, the contribution of pre-Late Jurassic/Early Cretaceous extension phases might have been substantial to the overall crustal attenuation and movements of Iberia (Fig 3A) (Fernández, 2019; Soto et al., 2019).
 Indeed, two major geodynamic